 Any marijuana enthusiast can tell you that if there’s one feeling they particularly don’t like about weed, it’s the very moment you realize, “Damn, I’m way too high.”
-Be it a gargantuan joint, one hit too many from the bong, or too much edibles eaten at once, being too stoned can thwart your entire day.
+Be it a gargantuan joint, one hit too many from the bong, or too many edibles eaten at once, being too stoned can thwart your entire day.

 Fortunately, there’s nothing to worry about.
 First things first, even if you get too high, the worst thing you can experience is anxiety, paranoia, or cold sweats.
-There is no single record of anyone dying from cannabis overdose, so before you fall into shambles due to smoking/eating/vaping too much weed, sit down and relax.
+There is no single record of anyone dying from a cannabis overdose, so before you fall into shambles due to smoking/eating/vaping too much weed, sit down and relax.

 So… How to stop being high?
 What to do if you get too high and start to panic?

 May I have your attention, please!

 How to Get Rid of a Marijuana High?

 Okay, this may sound like the kind of “duh” piece of advice, but the most important thing when you get too high is to realize that you are all fine and everything is perfectly okay, save for the fact that you didn’t manage to cut the cloak according to the cloth.